The following is a true story but names have been changed in case the parties involved read this!

 Well, for one, John’s learned some very painful and important lessons from the above nightmare.
 In fact, over the course of the past year, he’s come up with a strict set of criteria that will ensure that many of these problems aren’t repeated.
 I’ve taken John’s formula, added a few notes, and even threw a couple of my own criteria into the mix.

 The result?
-A near-perfect strategy for buying cash flowing rental properties.
+A near-perfect formula for buying rental properties that provide cash flow.

 Before I continue, I just want to emphasize that this strategy is the result of HOURS of reading, multiple conversations with other investors, property managers and real estate agents alike, and an in-depth analysis of our own investments —this strategy is a bi-product of our own personal experience and could vary depending on yours.